Working with Organizations

 This tab connects two sites in an organization to a transit hub.
 A transit hub configuration eases the migration to a SteelConnect SD-WAN by providing a communication method between branch sites for these use cases:

-An MPLS-connected legacy site (also known as a non-SteelConnect site or brownfield site) can communicate with a SteelConnect site that is connected to an internet-only WAN by overlay tunnels to one or more transit hub sites.
+•An MPLS-connected legacy site (also known as a non-SteelConnect site or brownfield site) can communicate with a SteelConnect site that is connected to an internet-only WAN by overlay tunnels to one or more transit hub sites.
 The transit hub site announces the legacy site to the SD-WAN controller as a remote site.

-Provide connection between an underlay-only SteelConnect site and internet-only SteelConnect site.
+•Provide connection between an underlay-only SteelConnect site and internet-only SteelConnect site.

 Transit tab

-Transit hub routing shows two internet-only SteelConnect branch sites and an underlay-only SteelConnect site that would typically not be able to connect to the existing legacy sites without a common hub to act as a transit node between the branch sites.
-After configuring the data center (Transit Site 2 in Transit hub routing) as a transit hub, traffic can move between the SteelConnect branch sites and the legacy site through the common hub.
+Transit hub routing) as a transit hub, traffic can move between the SteelConnect branch sites and the legacy site through the common hub.
 For the sites that are internet-only connected, all of the remote zone prefixes on their networks will automatically be advertised through BGP at the main data center.
-Sites that are still on traditional routers and haven’t been migrated to SteelConnect receive the remote zone advertisements from the data center (Transit Site 2 in Transit hub routing).
+Sites that are still on traditional routers and haven’t been migrated to SteelConnect receive the remote zone advertisements from the data center (Transit Site 2 in

 Transit hub routing